The Flowers of Romance (album): Content

-Music
+Music and lyrics

 The album is largely centred on percussion, and Levene has described it as "probably [...] the least commercial record ever delivered to a [record] company."
 Similarly, the Trouser Press Record Guide states that "the music is so severe as to lend credence to a record executive's statement that The Flowers of Romance is one of the most uncommercial records ever made – at least within a 'pop' context."
-Simon Reynolds has described the album as highly experimental and preoccupied with moving beyond the defining standards of rock music, subsequently making it a pioneering post-rock record.
+Simon Reynolds has described the album as highly experimental and preoccupied with moving beyond the defining standards of rock music, making it an influence on the post-rock movement.

-Occasional drummer Martin Atkins played on three songs, while band members Levene and John Lydon handled percussion duties on the other tracks.
-One, "Under the House", actually has both Levene and Atkins playing dual drumlines.
+Occasional drummer Martin Atkins played on four songs, while Levene and Lydon handled percussion duties elsewhere.
+"Under the House", features both Levene and Atkins double drumming.
 The prominent, and heavily processed, drum sound was influenced by Peter Gabriel's third album, on which engineer Hugh Padgham had processed Phil Collins' drums.
 Collins, in turn, was so impressed with the sound on The Flowers of Romance that he hired the album's engineer, Nick Launay, to reproduce the sound for his own projects.